 Most crimes against children are not committed by a stranger but by someone they know.
-It is important to teach your child how to recognise suspicious behaviour and what to do about it.
+It is important to teach your child how to recognise suspicious behaviour – from both strangers and people they know – and what to do about it.

 Protective behaviour for children

-Parents are often worried about ‘Stranger danger’.
+Parents are often worried about ‘stranger danger’.
 But this is only a small part of keeping children safe from people who want to hurt them.
-Eighty five per cent of crimes against children are committed by someone they know.
-Dangers also come from relatives or friends, and from online.
+85% of crimes against children are committed by someone they know, even relatives or friends.
+There are also dangers online.

 - Recognising early warning signs, like butterflies in the stomach, sweaty hands, goose bumps or a racing heart.